- What are the cross-border movement (CBM) reporting obligations?

-A CBM-BNI report must be made immediately upon request by a Customs and Border Protection or police officer.
+A CBM-BNI report must be made immediately upon request by a customs officer or police officer.

-If the CBM-PC or CBM-BNI form is completed at an airport or port, the form is usually given to a Customs and Border Protection or police officer, who may check the form to ensure all the required information has been provided.
+If the CBM-PC or CBM-BNI form is completed at an airport or port, the form is usually given to a customs officer or police officer, who may check the form to ensure all the required information has been provided.
 The officer then forwards the form to AUSTRAC.

 If the CBM-PC report relates to currency that was mailed or shipped, the person completing the reporting form must send the form directly to AUSTRAC.

 Yes.
 A person can carry physical currency or a BNI for someone else, but the carrier must still report the physical currency or BNI when required.

 The person carrying the currency or BNI must report their own details, as well as information about the person for whom they are carrying the currency or BNI.